npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 }
 ~~~

 Run the tests... they fail!
-We also have to update our in-memory simulation of persistence: the InMemorySignupBook.
+We also have to update our in-memory simulation of persistence, the InMemorySignupBook.
 * pass stored.isSessionStarted() to the constructor and delete the conditional:
     ~~~
     if (stored.isSessionStarted()) {